GajenderChaudhary/CCI_prompt_engineering_project/README.md

 3) Merge the text extracted from each page image of an order to create one text file of that given order.

-#### Conversion of PDF file pages to PNG images
+#### 1.3.1.
+Conversion of PDF file pages to PNG images

 Each document page is converted to an image using the PyPDFium2 library.
 Documentation is available at the following link: https://pypi.org/project/pypdfium2/

 Each page of the document further adds a page identifier to the unique ID in the output.
 For example, if a document has 3 pages.
 Each page would have the following Unique ID -
 2014_7_11_1_1.png,  2014_7_11_1_2.png,  2014_7_11_1_3.png

-The page number at the end helps in reassembling the text file together at the end of this process in the sequence of the original pdf file.
+The page number at the end helps in reassembling the text file together at the end of this process in the sequence of the original PDF file.

 In the render method of image generation of the pypdfium2 library, the scale is kept at 4 i.e., 288 dpi resolution.
 This value results in high resolution image with not much bigger file size to serve the text extraction purpose.

-#### Extract text from the generated image
+#### 1.3.2.
+Extract text from the generated image

 The Tesseract engine (version 5.3.4) is installed on the system path environment.
 Further, the Pytesseract library is employed to interact with the tesseract engine and extract the text from the PNG file.
 Documentation is available at the following link: